 In the weeks leading up to the start of each semester, a few guests, highlighting the upcoming schedule, are released.
-Once class is back in session, an upcoming 10-day Convocation schedule is announced each Monday through the media department and our social media outlets.
+Once classes are back in session, an upcoming Convocation schedule is announced each Monday through the media department and our social media outlets.
 "Like" & "Follow" @LibertyOSD on Facebook, Twitter, and Instagram to be the first to hear about upcoming Convocation guests.

 Each year, Convocation plays host to more than 80 guests of national significance from every sphere of society.
 Renowned voices such as: Steph Curry, Simone Biles, John Piper, Beth Moore, Louie Giglio, Donald Trump, Ronald Reagan, Jesse Jackson, Jonathan Cain, Chris Tomlin, Tim Tebow, Shawn Michaels, Levi Lusko and many others have used Convocation as an opportunity to speak to a generation of future leaders.

 The process by which we look for guests consists of whether or not they possess a message that will contribute to pivotal cultural conversations that stretch both the hearts and minds of our students, faculty, and staff.
 Whether through music, theology, social justice, politics, or the arts, the common denominator is always relevance.